KDE/breeze-icons/README.md

 ## Contribute

-You can contact the KDE Visual Design Group at the following places:
+You can contribute by joining the KDE Visual Design Group.
+[Learn more about the VDG.](https://community.kde.org/Get_Involved/design)

-- `#visualdesigngroup:kde.org` on Matrix: <https://webchat.kde.org/#/room/#visualdesigngroup:kde.org>
-- `#visualdesign` on Libera Chat IRC
-- The VDG Telegram room: <https://telegram.me/vdgmainroom>
-- The visual-design@kde.org mailing list: <https://mail.kde.org/mailman/listinfo/visual-design>